jenkins-x/godog-jx/README.md

 - a Jenkins X installation

-## JX BDD tests
+## Running the BDD tests

-To run the `jx import url` tests:

-    ./bdd-importurl.sh
+To specify a specific git provider and the git user/organisation to use for the tests:

+    export GIT_PROVIDER_URL="github.com"
+    export GIT_ORGANISATION="jstrachan"

 The bdd tests will use your local jx setup in `~/.jx` and defaults to the current git provider in `~/.jx/gitAuth.yaml`

-To specify a specific git provider use:
+If you wish to use a different location for `~/.jx` due to running on a CI system then use:

-    export GIT_PROVIDER_URL="github.com"
+    export JX_HOME=/foo/bar

-Passing in the Git provider URL of your choice
+To setup the git auth token first before running the tests you may wanna use a command like this:

+	  jx create git token -n MyGitServerName MyGitUser -t MyToken

+Then to run the `jx spring` tests:

+    make jx-spring

 ### Interactive mode

 If you have not setup API tokens for your Jenkins or git provider use interactive mode to run a test: